XiaoSong-CPE/XiaoSong-CPE.github.io/docs/english/Globe_Poverty.md

 ## Armutsgefährdungsquote: Different from China's Poverty Definition

 In Germany, poverty development is often described by the so-called **at-risk-of-poverty rate**.
 This indicates the proportion of people at risk of poverty in a total group.
-The measurement of poverty risk is based on the relative definition of poverty. ^[[Armut in Deutschland wächst | Hintergrund aktuell | bpb.de](https://www.bpb.de/kurz-knapp/hintergrund-aktuell/516505/armut-in-deutschland-waechst/)]

-In Germany, poverty development is often described by the so-called **at-risk-of-poverty rate**.
-This indicates the proportion of people at risk of poverty in a total group.
 The measurement of poverty risk is based on the relative definition of poverty. [^Paritätische_Wohlfahrtsverband]

 ::: echarts